-The University of Maine School of Law’s Career Services Office is dedicated to assisting students and alumni purposefully apply their interests and aptitudes in the law or law-related fields.
-The Career Services Office publishes a wide range of informational materials, maintains an extensive resource library and sponsors various activities, including on-campus recruitment programs, informational sessions and workshops.
-We also offer panel presentations featuring practitioners in various areas of legal practice, including judicial clerks and law school graduates working in non-traditional legal careers.
+The University of Maine School of Law’s Career Services Office is dedicated to assisting students and alumni apply their interests in meaningful ways in the law or law-related fields.
+Our Office publishes a wide range of informational materials, maintains a useful resource library, and sponsors various activities, including on-campus recruitment programs, informational sessions, and workshops.
+We also offer panel presentations featuring practitioners in various areas of legal practice, judicial clerks, and law school graduates working in nontraditional legal careers.

-Current Maine Law students should visit my.law.maine.edu for information on clerkships, fellowships, placement resources, resumè writing and interviewing techniques.
-Current students should also visit Symplicity, Maine Law’s career services management tool, for job postings, on-campus interviews, presentations and events.
+Maine Law students should visit my.law.maine.edu for information on clerkships, fellowships, placement resources, rèsumè writing, and interviewing techniques.
+Students should also visit Symplicity, Maine Law’s online career services management system, for job postings, on-campus interviews, and related information.

 For Maine Law Alumni

 The Career Services Office has moved its job board to Symplicity, our career services management system.
 If you have not set up a Symplicity account, please email firstname.lastname@example.org to be assigned a username and password.